Curious about your child’s development?

 What is the Family Wellness Program?

-The Program starts when your infant is 4 months old.
-During the first year of your child’s life you will receive:
+The Program starts when your infant is 2 months old.
+You will receive:

 - A series of developmental screenings to make sure your baby’s development is on track.

 What do these services cost?